 - Gain ideas and feedback about own teaching/research

-- Satisfaction in assisting in the development of a colleague
+- Deep satisfaction in assisting in the development of a colleague

 - Why is DCU providing this mentoring scheme?